DGCP3/dgcp3/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Project managment system
+- 🔭 I’m currently working on Leetcode
 - 🌱 I’m currently learning AWS cloud practitioner
 - 👯 I’m looking to collaborate on anything javascript
 - 🤔 I’m looking for help with Python programming